Azure/orkestra/docs/index.md

 [![Build Status](https://dev.azure.com/azure/Orkestra/_apis/build/status/Azure.Orkestra?branchName=main)](https://dev.azure.com/azure/Orkestra/_build/latest?definitionId=95&branchName=main)

-Orkestra is a cloud-native release orchestration and lifecycle management (LCM) platform for fine-grained orchestration a group of inter-dependent *"Applications"*.
+Orkestra is a cloud-native release orchestration and lifecycle management (LCM) platform for fine-grained orchestration a group of inter-dependent *"Applications"* (and their inter-dependent subcharts).
 An *"Application"* may be defined as a [Helm](https://helm.sh/) chart or artifact, with or without [subchart](https://helm.sh/docs/helm/helm_dependency) dependencies.

+Sophisticated applications require **intelligent** release orchestration and lifecycle management that is not supported by Helm.

 Orkestra works by generating a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) workflow from the `ApplicationGroup` spec. to orchestrate the **deployment** and in-service **upgrades** of multiple applications within a Kubernetes cluster.
 At a finer-grain, Orkestra can also order the deployment of subcharts within an application chart by generating an embedded DAG workflow.

 Orkestra leverages popular and mature open-source frameworks like [Argo](https://argoproj.github.io/argo/) (Workflows), [Flux Helm Operator](https://github.com/fluxcd/helm-operator) and [Chartmuseum](https://chartmuseum.com/)

-## Use cases
+## Use Case

-> *Sophisticated applications require **intelligent** release orchestration and lifecycle management that is not supported by Helm.*

 ### Reliable (continuous) "Deployment" and in-service "Upgrades" of mission-critical applications